Youngblackwoman/youngblackwoman.github.io/_posts/2015-10-01-nigeria-at-55-a-new-era.md

 **Happy Independence Day.**

-A NEW ERA: as a way of celebrating our independence anniversary this year, yours truly decided to unveil the new look of the diary.
+**A NEW ERA**: as a way of celebrating our independence anniversary this year, yours truly decided to unveil the new look of the diary.
 So many new things here: the about page, the cover images, the comment section and a host of other cool features. all you have to do is keep clicking and sharing with others.
 Do share your views with me on Nigeria at 55 in the comment section, i would love to discuss with you.
 Also, tell me what you think about the blog makeover :).